 Attention: This paper visa application is if you are going longer than 60 days.
 If you need a 60 day e-visa it’s a simple process and you don’t need to do any of the below steps on how to apply for Indian tourist visa from USA.
-You can purchase this paper visa or a 60 day e-visa on the government site or on iVisa. iVisa charges a fee but takes care of everything for you: click here for iVisa.
+You can purchase this paper visa or a 60 day e-visa on the government site or on iVisa, a third party website. iVisa charges a fee but takes care of everything for you so you don’t have to deal with the Indian embassy: click here for iVisa.
 The major benefit of iVisa is you can do it way ahead of time but they will submit later so you can full 60 days & a “zero frustration” policy aka they do everything for you.

 Originally this post was a guide to using Travisa as a visa service; they are still in service but as of May 21,2014 they began outsourcing.
 Everything is being outsourced to Cox and King.
 I’ve always used Travisa but it’s faster and cheaper to go directly to the source.
 I haven’t applied with Cox and King as the switch just happened, but I needed to write a guide for my parents and friends visiting.
 Any questions I had, I called up Cox and King to get the answers as I would have for my parents anyways.